aws/eks-anywhere/docs/content/en/docs/getting-started/install/_index.md

 #### Via Homebrew (macOS and Linux)

-{{% alert title="Warning" color="warning" %}}
-EKS Anywhere works on computers with x86 and amd64 process architecture.
-From v0.18.1, it also works with Apple Silicon or Arm based processors.
-{{% /alert %}}

 You can install `eksctl` and `eksctl-anywhere` with [homebrew](http://brew.sh/).
 This package will also install `kubectl` and the `aws-iam-authenticator` which will be helpful to test EKS Anywhere clusters.